 During their time as a foster family, the Moores have seen firsthand the impact that on-the-ground support and relationships can have for foster families and families involved in the child welfare system.
 Their hope as a family is to bring foster care awareness to their local community and to fan the embers of curiosity into flames of service that will give way to fertile fields of community involvement.
 It really does take a village.

 Amanda loves to write and channels her knack for painting with words into her Instagram posts and as a new contributor with Waco Moms Blog.
-As a stay-at-home mom to seven, she finds no shortage of material, though there always seems to be a shortage of coffee.
+As a mom to eight, she finds no shortage of material, though there always seems to be a shortage of coffee.

 Community Relations Director